Moving on after treatment for acute lymphocytic leukemia

 Seeing a new doctor

 At some point after your leukemia is found and treated, you may find yourself in the office of a new doctor.
 It is important that you be able to give your new doctor the exact details of your diagnosis and treatment.
+Gathering these details soon after treatment may be easier than trying to get them at some point in the future.
 Make sure you have this information handy and always keep copies for yourself:

 - A copy of your pathology report from any biopsy or surgery

 - If you had surgery, a copy of your operative report